Seton Hall University Libraries, Strategic Plan 2020 LFA Approved 1/6/2020

-- Increase awareness of the scholarly potential of our collections, programs, and exhibitions both within and beyond Seton Hall.
+- Increase awareness of the scholarly potential of our collections; highlight Data Services, LibGuides, faculty publications, programs, and exhibitions both within and beyond Seton Hall.
 (G1 – G9)

 - Enhance student and faculty success by developing Data Services support for the research needs of the University and improve its research output.
 (G1 G2 G4 G5 G8 G9).
-UL helps IHS as needed.
+Create a strategy for data services collaborations at IHS.

 - Expand, interpret, and disseminate our digital presence (G1 G2 G4 G5 G8).

 - Build our IT infrastructure adequate to storage, data services, data management needs of the community that the University Libraries serve.